oscarcontrerasnavas/nist-webbook-API/README.md

 The webbook is a compilation of chemical substances and properties available to the general public, although there is no interface for easy programmatic access.

-This small repository provides one spider to scrap some of the tabulated data receiving two strings as arguments as follow.
+This repository provides _one_ spider to scrap some of the tabulated data from NIST and receives a CAS number as a string argument to do it.

 ```
 scrapy crawl webbok_nist -a search_by=cas -a cas=7732185